 Closing

 7.01 Closing Date.
-Unless the parties agree otherwise in writing and subject to the conditions in this Agreement, the consummation of the transactions contemplated hereby (the "Closing”) shall occur on the third business day following the date that all conditions set forth in Sections 7.03 and 7.04 have either been satisfied or waived by the Party entitled to the benefit of each such condition (the “Closing Date”), but in any event no later than on , 2001 (the "Outside Closing Date”).
+Unless the parties agree otherwise in writing and subject to the conditions in this Agreement, the consummation of the transactions contemplated hereby (the "Closing”) shall occur on the third business day following the date that all conditions set forth in Sections 7.03 and 7.04 have either been satisfied or waived by the Party entitled to the benefit of each such condition (the “Closing Date”), but in any event no later than 1:00 p.m. on April 30, 2001 (the "Outside Closing Date”).

 7.02 Place of Closing.
 The Closing shall occur at Seller's Denver, Coloardo office or at such other place as Purchaser and Seller may agree in writing.